unioophere/.github/.github/ISSUE_TEMPLATE/wis_requirement.md

 ---

 # Requirement
-The door must always be open
+The ...

 ## Sub-requirements
-doors are not allowed to be locked with a key
+none

 ## Source of Requirement
-e.g. EASA
+2021/664 Article 12 Weather Information Service

 ## Differentiation
-must, should, could, will not
+must / should / could / won´t

 ## Compliance

-O compliant
+- compliant
-O partially compliant
+- partially compliant
-O not compliant
+- not compliant

+## Related System Functions

+(Put URL of issue if exists)
+- [ ] The ...

+## Overall FHA Class

+- depending on the highest in system functions

-## Verification by
+## Linked Requirments
-O Links to all user stories / features / functions / interface definitions / involved Linked Requirements

 O potentially linked requirements

-## Conflicts
+### Known Conflicts & Important Dependencies

-O no
+- [ ] no
-O yes, why --> link
+- [ ] yes
+- This requirement is in conflict with:

+# Useful Information

+## AMCs

+## GM